Gastrophryne carolinensis: Feeding behavior

 Eastern narrow-mouthed toads are ant specialists, so 95% of their prey items are of various ant species.
+A study in 2013 identified 4,859 individual ants retrieved from stomachs of 146 eastern narrow-mouthed toads in Florida scrub.
 These toads also feed on termites, small beetles, and other various arthropods.
 These various arthropods make up to 75% of their diet, though other prey may include small snails, spiders, mites, collembolans, and lepidopterans.
 Eastern narrow-mouth toads have a distinct skin fold on their upper neck, directly behind their eyes, that folds over to cover their eyes.
 This is hypothesized to be a protective mechanism against ant bites while feeding.

-Defensive Behavior
+Defensive behavior

-The Eastern narrowmouth toad is preyed upon by a variety of organisms.
+The eastern narrowmouth toad is preyed upon by a variety of organisms.
 Their first reaction is to burrow out of sight or find a hiding area nearby.
 However, Gastrophryne carolinensis has been observed using irritating and noxious integumentary secretions as a defense mechanism to discourage predators when caught.
-In a study on the unpalatability of their skin, Eastern Narrowmouth Toads were refused by predator species significantly more than the studies control frog species.
+In a study on the unpalatability of their skin, eastern narrowmouth toads were refused by predator species significantly more often than the study's control frog species.
+The species is generally most vulnerable as larvae and tadpoles to fish and salamanders.
+As adults the toxin secreted by the granular gland makes them not a preferred prey of vertebrates.

 Life history and behavior

 Gastrophyryne carolinensis toads are weak jumpers, thus either run or move by short and rapid hops.
 In general, the males move more than the females.
 These toads are mainly nocturnal, and generally remain under ground or hidden in debris during the day.

-A few species reported to prey on eastern narrow-mouthed toads include the copperhead (Agkistrodon contortrix) and the common garter snakes (Thamnophis sirtalis).
+As a tadpole, fish are their main predator, primarily mosquito fish, while as adults, their predator list is reported to include the copperhead (Agkistrodon contortrix) and the common garter snakes (Thamnophis sirtalis).
 Other known predators include the glossy watersnakes (Liodytes rigida), the eastern cottonmouth (Agkistrodon piscivorus), and the cattle egret (Bubulcus ibis).
 This particular toad species avoids predators by burrowing, seeking cover, and/or nocturnal activity patterns.
 Chemically, they are also capable of producing mucus that produces a violent burning sensation and irritates membranes.
 The toxins secreted from their skin deter predators, but they also plays a role in inhibiting ant attacks when individuals forage near ant mounds.

 These toads are accomplished burrowers, and are seldom seen on the surface.
 Though they may be present in large numbers, their existence is hardly suspected.
 Though they are not known to establish territories, their mating calling positions can be as close as 2 cm, or as distant as several meters apart.